 - Return of Unearned Funds: Unearned funds must be returned in the following order: Unsubsidized Federal Stafford Loan, Subsidized Federal PLUS Loan, Federal Pell Grant, Federal SEOG, other grant, scholarship, or loan assistance.
 If there is a return for a loan fund that was originally received by EFT, the Office of Financial Aid will be responsible for the return of these funds.
 If the loan funds were originally received by "paper check" from the lender, Student Accounts will be responsible for return of these funds to the lender. - Post-Withdrawal Funds: If the amount disbursed to the student is less than the amount the student earned, the amount is considered to be post-withdrawal disbursement.
 Post-withdrawal eligibility can be used to credit outstanding charges on the student's tuition account.
 Caldwell University has 30 days, from the date of the institution's determination that the student withdrew, to offer any amount of the post-withdrawal disbursement to the student (or parent for PLUS loans).
 The student (or parent) may accept or decline some or all of the post-withdrawal disbursement that is not credited to the student's account.
 The student or parent must respond within 14 days of the date that the institution sends the notification to be eligible to receive the post-withdrawal disbursement.
-If the post-withdrawal disbursement is accepted, Caldwell University must make payment within 90 days of the date of the institution's determination that the student withdrew.
-If the student (or parent) does not respond to the institution's notice, no portion of the post-withdrawal disbursement that is not credited to the student's account may be disbursed.
+If the post-withdrawal disbursement is accepted, Caldwell University must make payment within 90 days of the date of the institution's notice, no portion of the post-withdrawal disbursement that is not credited to the student (or parent) does not respond to the student's account may be disbursed.